-On February 7, 2013, after a comprehensive two-year program review, the RGGI states released an Updated Model Rule and Program Review Recommendations Summary.
+This is the third RGGI CO2 allowance auction conducted since the RGGI states released an Updated Model Rule and Program Review Recommendations Summary on February 7, 2013.
 The Updated Model Rule will guide the RGGI states as they follow state-specific statutory and regulatory processes to propose updates to their CO2 Budget Trading Programs.
 Each RGGI state seeks to complete their state-specific processes such that the proposed changes would take effect on January 1, 2014.